acruzr2021/robotica_servicios/README.md

 # Welcome

 Greetings, esteemed readers, and a warm welcome to my blog.
-My name is Alba Cruz Rodríguez and this is my website for the mobile robotics subject.
+My name is Alba Cruz Rodríguez and this is my website for the service robotics subject.
 These space will be dedicated to my practices, their development, the differents ideas and these results until we find the solution.

 Robotics is a discipline we seek to solve some problems to the humanity joining sensors, actuators and software on a machine.
 In this doctrine studies the systems that make a connection intelligent between the perceptual and acting system.
 We will focus on the "brain" of the machine (or the *software*), devising the most effective and efficient algorithm for each project.

-Join me to discover the exciting world of robotics and the discipline of *Mobile Robotics*!
+Join me to discover the exciting world of robotics and the discipline of *Service Robotics*!

 ---

 # Localized Vacuum Cleaner

+Esta práctica trata de limpiar la mayor superficie posible de suelo en el menor tiempo utilizando un robot de limpieza, el cual es capaz de localizarse en el mapa de la casa.
+Para ello trabajaremos en 3 fases diferentes: registro, planificación y ejecución.

+## Registro

 ![image](https://github.com/user-attachments/assets/973843da-028e-4cd1-8df4-f35962201f12)